twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D23
 Today I dont wanna code.
 I read a book of type Science Fiction. it talks about in our worl help meny power have plan dominate the worl. in them, it has one. make people strong by technology supper-era. by biochemjcal.... bla bla
 Planning to do more tomorrow: help nhatnguyen frontend and find solution for my mind

+### D24
+Today I discard with nhatnguyen to working in to his project. i and nhatnguyen fix my environment to lunch in other operator system. (i run project in window). and plan for this project
+Planning to do more tomorrow: help nhatnguyen frontend home page